Dr William

 RESEARCH

-Here’s more on one central strand of my research and why it matters.
+Here’s more on one central strand of my research.
 The universe contains diverse entities, such as human beings, foetuses, foxes, fish, mountains, ecosystems, and artificial intelligences.
 Which ones matter morally in and of themselves?
 To what extent do they matter, and why?

 We need a new account of moral status because we face an unsolved puzzle.
 We tend to believe that humans matter more than animals.
 Philosophers typically explain this intuition by observing that only humans have the capacity for rationality, autonomy, or some other advanced mental capacity.
 But these “personhood” views clash with the idea that humans are one another’s equals regardless of whether they have such capacities.